Marrakech: A Step Back in Time

 The monkey handlers would walk hand in hand with their charges into the twisted alleys.
 Storytellers gathered together to tell each other their own stories of another day in the square.
 The food stalls got dismantled and the hosing down and sweeping would begin, only to start again the next night, much as it has for centuries.

 I often grabbed a glass of fresh squeezed orange juice, badly needed after a night of dining and partying at sophisticated restaurants and night clubs in a place where the soul of Marrakech remains, the Jemaa.
 All too soon the only sounds were stray cats and the odd cart pulled by a donkey.
 It was then that I could relive my days in a city that transcends modern definition.

 The flight from NYC to Casablanca is only six and a half hours and quite comfortable on Royal Air Maroc.
 The flight was comfortable and amenities just fine.
 Air travel from Europe to Morocco is frequent and many low-cost airlines are in play.

 In Marrakech, as in much of Morocco, your lodgings can play an important part of your visit.
 It is the place of the unique riads.
-The translation in Arabic of riad is garden so theoretically riads have a courtyard with trees and plants as well as a fountain or pool.
+The translation in Arabic of riad is garden so theoretically riads have a courtyard with trees and plants a

 These traditional style residences have over the last few years have developed into an industry of their own.
 From luxury to modest most have been redone and refurbished into restored oasis in the midst of medina chaos.